Somanshu-Mahajan/sql-island/README.md

   </tbody>
 </table>

-#### You: Aha, Paul!
+#### 💬You: Aha, Paul!
 I know him!
-#### Paul: Hi, you again!
+#### 💬Paul: Hi, you again!
 So, Somanshu is your name.
 I saw you want to work as a baker?
 Okay!
 You will be paid 1 gold for 100 bread rolls.
-#### You: (8 hours later...)
+#### 💬You: (8 hours later...)
 Here, I made ten thousand bread rolls!
 I quit!
 This should be enough money to buy a sword.
 Let's see what happens with my gold balance.
 > UPDATE inhabitant SET gold = gold + 100 - 150 WHERE personid = 20
-#### Edward: Here's your new sword, Somonsho!
+#### 💬Edward: Here's your new sword, Somonsho!
 Now you can go everywhere.
 > INSERT INTO item (item, owner) VALUES ('sword', 20)
-#### You: My name is Somanshu!
+#### 💬You: My name is Somanshu!
 Thanks anyway!
-#### You: Is there a pilot on this island by any chance?
+#### 💬You: Is there a pilot on this island by any chance?
 He could fly me home.
 ```sql
 SELECT * FROM INHABITANT WHERE job = 'pilot';
 ```